 It also matters when you use the most energy.
 Solar Choice also found that consumers who use energy late in the day with an evening peak - likely households with a home office - are the best candidates for batteries.

 6. Battery technology isn’t one size fits all

-Lithium ion batteries are made of lithium and a mix of other chemicals that usually includes aluminum, cobalt, nickel or phosphate.
-They have a high energy density, so they are smaller and lighter than their lead acid counterparts.
-They are expected to dominate the storage market in coming years due to their versatility, potential for recycling and a projected drop in production costs.
+Lithium-ion batteries are made of lithium and a mix of other chemicals that usually includes aluminium, cobalt, nickel or phosphate.
+They have a high energy density, so they are smaller and lighter than their lead-acid counterparts.
+They are expected to dominate the storage market in the coming years due to their versatility, potential for recycling and a projected drop in production costs.

 Other technologies are rare in Australia right now, but they’re worth keeping an eye on since battery storage is evolving so quickly.

 7. Battery inverters differ from traditional solar inverters